Introduction to Principles of Agile Project Management

 The shorter the time frame between planning and delivery, the better opportunity to improve the efficiency and effectiveness of the work.
 This will create more opportunities for end-users to record their input and provide the development team with feedback.

-Principle 4: Business People and Developers must work as Team
+Principle 4: Business People and Developers must work as a team

-This is a crucial step, especially because it takes a lot of effort, and it doesn’t come naturally to people.
-It’s very easy to have a miscommunication when a project manager is handling a remotely located team.
-In such cases, communication tools are the best option to keep the project moving.
+This is a crucial step because it takes a lot of effort and doesn’t come naturally to people.
+It’s very easy to miscommunicate when a project manager handles a remotely located team.
+Communication tools are the best option in such cases to keep the project moving.

-Agile Project Management not only focuses on ways of development of better end product but also on the ways in which project managers can encourage a productive and effective development environment.
+Agile Project Management focuses on developing better end products and how project managers can encourage a productive and effective development environment.

-To maintain flexibility, productivity, effectiveness, efficiency, and agility, Agile teams are cross-trained and self-organized without any management restrictions.
-It is advised to avoid micromanagement as it restricts motivation and the team cannot reach up to its full potential.
+Agile teams are cross-trained and self-organized without any management restrictions to maintain flexibility, productivity, effectiveness, efficiency, and agility.
+It is advisable to avoid micromanagement because it restricts motivation and prevents the team from reaching its full potential.

 Principle 6: Face-to-Face Interaction for Efficient and Effective Communication